CS-433/ml-project-1-cwx/README.md

 ## File Description
 * `main.py`: Use the functions in `implementation.py` to compute loss and last weight vector.

-* `implementation.py`: implement functions to compute gradient descent (GD), stochastic gradient descent (SGD), least squares, ridge regression, logistic regression, and regularized logistic regression.
+* `implementation.py`: Implement functions to compute gradient descent (GD), stochastic gradient descent (SGD), least squares, ridge regression, logistic regression, and regularized logistic regression.

-* `proj1_helpers.py`: some helper functions for project 1
+* `proj1_helpers.py`: Some helper functions for project 1

-* `util.py`: Implement modules to crate deep neural network
+* `util.py`: Implements modules to crate deep neural network

 * `Result.ipynb`: Used to show the results of cross validation of various models

-* `run.py` :  create csv predictions submitted to the competition system
+* `run.py` :  Creates csv predictions submitted to the competition system

 ## Requirements
 * Python 3.8.5